top of page

 Conclusion

 The evidence is clear: hiring an unlicensed or uninsured roofing contractor is not a cost-saving strategy.
 It is a direct transfer of legal, financial, and safety risk onto the homeowner.
-The decision undermines safety compliance, voids warranties, jeopardizes insurance claims, and erodes long-term property value.
+This decision undermines safety compliance, voids warranties, jeopardizes insurance claims, and erodes long-term property value.

 A licensed, insured, and manufacturer-certified contractor is the only legitimate mechanism for protecting the homeowner from these financial and operational hazards.
 With strong ROI, legal protection, and long-term performance, professional roofing is a strategic investment—not a short-term expense.